 The TGRC developed a set of introgression lines (ILs) representing the genome S. lycopersicoides accession LA2951 (collected near Camiña, Chile) in the background of cv.
-VF36 (LA0490) Each line contains one to several alien chromosome segments, identified by markers.
+VF36 (Canady et al. 2005).
+Each line contains one to several alien chromosome segments, identified by markers.
 The introgressed regions in each line have been precisely mapped by Powell et al. (2022).
 Many are available as homozygous stocks, but some must maintained via heterozygotes due to sterility.
-This resource consists of a ‘primary set’ of 56 lines that provide maximum genome coverage and homozygosity, and a ‘secondary set’ of 34 lines with additional segments representing different recombination breakpoints for greater map resolution.
+This IL library is split into a ‘primary set’ of 56 lines that provide maximum genome coverage and homozygosity, and a ‘secondary set’ of 34 lines with additional segments representing different recombination breakpoints for greater map resolution.
 Together the lines cover about 96% of the map units in the tomato genome.
 A few additional prebred lines (Chetelat et al. 1989; Rick et al. 1988) representing other accessions of S. lycopersicoides (LA2408, LA1964) are also available.

 For some lines our seed supply is so limited that only small seed samples can be provided.